-J-PAL South Asia proposes to conduct a randomized evaluation to assess the value of community participation in the siting and implementation of irrigation canals connecting water tanks to farmers’ plots in the state of Telangana, India.
+J-PAL South Asia proposes to conduct an evaluation to assess the value of community participation in the siting and implementation of irrigation canals connecting water tanks to farmers’ plots in the state of Telangana, India.

 Water irrigation tanks in India are under the purview of government agencies, but the construction and maintenance of water distribution channels is most commonly left to the local community.
 Collective action problems typically surge as some farmers undertake the construction of canal on their plots, until one farmer or more decides not to do so to benefit from increased water supply at no personal cost.
 Therefore, farmers eventually do not build field channels even though they understand related potential benefits and have the required knowledge and resources to build them (Freeman and al, 1990; Ostrom and Gardner, 1993).

 These issues impact all farmers dependent on surface irrigation, and especially the most marginalized ones who cannot afford expensive alternate private irrigation investments.
 Leveraging local collective action in identifying low cost solutions to irrigation management could therefore be more cost-effective than investing taxpayer money in building large-scale irrigation infrastructure projects including dams.

 The project aims to assess, through an evaluation, the value of different community participation in the siting and implementation decisions for the construction of earth canals connecting water tanks to farmers’ plots.
 In particular, the study will compare a participatory “bottom-up” approach to the standard “top-down” approach in which the community plays a limited role in planning and implementation.